 Contacts: Nancy Davis

 As part of its overall mission, the committee annually selects 12 recipients of special monthly collections to benefit a wide range of worthwhile tax-exempt organizations, at the same time educating the congregation about these local, regional, national and international causes.
 We welcome suggestions for recipients of our Outreach Collections from anyone in the congregation.

 Partner School in India

-Each year, AUUC sponsors 23 of the poorest children in the Unitarian School in Mawkria, India, a village accessible only by a steep mountain path.
+Each year, AUUC sponsors poor children in the Unitarian Upper Primary School Mawlatt, in NE India.
 For each student, $40 is donated by a church member to cover the cost of books, desk repairs, a subsidy to the low-paid teacher, and incidental expenses for a year.

 Contact: Marsha White